 About the Joint Insolvency Exams

-The JIEB exams are only held once a year in November on three consecutive days.
+The JIE exams are held once a year in November on two consecutive days.

 What is involved?